AdrianHenry15/README-Generator/README.md

-# README-Generator
+# README-genertaor

 https://github.com/adrianhenry15/README-Generator

 # Description

-This application dynamically generates a Readme for a given project.
+This will dyncamicaly create a readme for each project given by user.

 # Table of Contents